 - Milk.
 Although you can use any milk, including dairy free, whole milk makes the creamiest sauce.
 The higher the fat content the richer it will makes this healthy chicken pot casserole taste.

 - Chicken broth.
-I recommend my low sodium Instant Pot chicken stock, but store-bought works too.
+I recommend my low sodium homemade chicken broth or Instant Pot chicken broth, but store-bought works too.
 I will say there is something about the freshness of making everything from scratch with a homemade dish.